WojciechMatuszewski/programming-notes/aws/aws-stuff.md

 - SNS and SQS combined (more or less)

 * can be **integrated with much more services than SQS or SNS (natively, without pooling)**.
-  What's more important that you can **integrate natively with 3rd party AWS service providers** or webhooks.
+  What's more important that you can **integrate natively with 3rd party AWS service providers**.
   Since these are going through APIGW the integration could also be done using SQS or SNS.

 - does **not support FIFO ordering**